by Amy Plano | Oct 1, 2018 | General Nutrition

 However, please don’t fret if you just don’t love Greek yogurt!
 Many of my patients don’t like it and prefer the traditional style instead.
 Keep in mind – the average American consumes more than their daily requirement for protein.
 So if you opt for the non-Greek variety you will not be selling yourself short in meeting your protein needs.

 For the Greek yogurts I personally bounce around brand wise depending upon what is on sale and has the lowest amount of sugar per serving.
-Although I do the bulk of my shopping at Trader Joe’s unfortunately (aside from their ‘plain’ Greek yogurt) they do not carry a whole bunch of options under 10 – 12 grams of sugar.
-Some of the Greek yogurt brands in my fridge now are Siggi’s Greek Yogurt – 2 % Black Cherry, Fage Greek Yogurt-2% plain and Chobani Plain Whole-Milk Greek Yogurt.
+I shop mostly at Trader Joe’s.
+But unfortunately (aside from their ‘plain’ Greek) they do not carry a whole bunch of options under 10 – 12 grams of sugar.
+Some of the Greek style brands in my fridge now are Siggi’s Greek – 2 % Black Cherry, Fage Yogurt-2% plain, and Chobani Plain Whole-Milk Greek Yogurt.

 Should I buy plain, flavored, or fruit filled yogurt?

 One of the major issues with yogurt is it often has added sugars.
-Yogurt is made from milk (duh!) and therefore has naturally occurring sugar in it, called lactose.
+It is made from milk (duh!) and therefore has naturally occurring sugar in it, called lactose.
 Thus, if you look at the nutrition label of plain yogurt, you will notice it has 12 g of carbohydrates.
 Since this sugar is naturally occurring, it is not of concern.
 However, what is concerning is the large amount of added sugars in many yogurts.
 A serving of flavored yogurt can contain an upward of 30 grams of sugar depending on the brand.
 That is a wholelata sugar!
 A can of soda has about 24 grams of sugar so the comparison is clear.

-You can skip the added sugars by buying plain yogurt and adding your own fruit and flavors such as cinnamon and vanilla.
-You can even get fancy with different extracts such as almond, coconut or coconut to pump up the flavors without the calories or carbs.
+You can skip the added sugars by buying plain yogurt.
+Then you can be creative and add your own fruit and flavors such as cinnamon and vanilla.
+Hello fancy pants!
+You can even go nuts with different extracts such as almond, coconut or coconut to pump up the flavors without the calories or carbs.

-If you want to buy a flavored yogurt, check the nutrition label and try to buy a yogurt containing less than 12 grams of sugar per serving.
-Some of the brands with the lowest amount of sugars include Dannon Oikos Triple Zero Yogurt, Chobani Hints, and Siggi’s Greek yogurt mentioned above.
+When you buy the flavored variety, check the nutrition label and try to buy a containing less than 12 grams of sugar per serving.
+Some of the brands with the lowest amount of sugars including Dannon Oikos Triple Zero, Chobani Hints, and Siggi’s Greek mentioned above.

 Navigating the yogurt aisle used to be challenging!
 But now, you should be able to navigate the dairy aisle with ease.
 Opt for low sugar yogurts that fit your dietary goals, budget and taste palate.
-Choosing the best yogurt should not be pretty easy!
+Selecting an appropriate yogurt should now be pretty easy!

 As always, if you have a question bring the nutrition label to your nutrition visit and the dietitian can review it.
-Enjoy your creamy, delicious yogurt!

 Alcohol 101: How can alcohol fit into my diet?